NetSec Platform: Building Blocks

 The data plane is where the work happens:

 The data plane should be designed for performance, resilience, and predictable enforcement.
-Your platform should not depend on a perfect network day to be secure.
+The platform should not depend on a perfect network day to be secure.

 Design Considerations